Design

 Supporting design research, UI reference analysis, and inspiration recall

-Claude and similar AI tools help designers source, organize, analyze, and recall references, screenshots, competitor patterns, and inspiration so they can quickly retrieve what matters, understand why references are useful, and connect those insights to current product or brand work.
+Claude and similar AI tools help designers source, organize, analyze, and recall references, screenshots, competitor patterns, Mobbin flows, and inspiration so they can quickly retrieve what matters, understand why references are useful, and connect those insights to current product or brand work.

 Why the human is still essential here